 The Mastercard MATCH list is a gatekeeper of sorts that keeps detailed records on each merchant on the list.
 The business, its owner’s name, address, and other details, including when and why it was added to the list, can all be found on the MATCH list.

 Financial institutions consider some reasons for inclusion on the MATCH list to be worse than others.
 In particular, many financial institutions will hesitate to provide services to a business that has had its merchant account terminated.
-That business may have difficulty offering credit card payment options to their customers.
+That business may have difficulty offering credit card payment options to its customers.

 “Merchants who have been flagged have difficulty finding banks and payment processors who will work with them.
 Businesses might fold under this financial strain long before reaching the five-year mark when the entry is removed,” says Suresh Dakshina, president and co-founder of Chargeback Gurus.

 Reportedly, Mastercard issued roughly one card for every resident of the United States in 2021.[1]Statista.“ “U.S. Credit Cards – Statistics & Facts”.
 Accessed April 28, 2022.
 In 2019, the total value of credit card transactions was 3.9 trillion U.S. dollars.[2]Statista.
-“Value of Credit and Debit Card Transactions in the United States in 2012 to 2019”.
+“Value of Credit and Debit Card Transactions in the United States from 2012 to 2019”.
 Accessed April 28, 2022.
 Losing the ability to process credit cards can cripple a merchant reliant on offering this form of payment to its customers.

 How to Avoid Being Placed on the MATCH List

 To avoid being placed on the Mastercard MATCH list, merchants should comply with their merchant agreement’s standards and regulations.
-Monica Eaton-Cardone, COO of Chargebacks911 says, “The simplest solution to ensure you don’t end up on the MATCH list is to immediately address whatever concerns led the acquiring bank to add your business to the list in the first place.
+Monica Eaton-Cardone, COO of Chargebacks911, says, “The simplest solution to ensure you don’t end up on the MATCH list is to immediately address whatever concerns led the acquiring bank to add your business to the list in the first place.
 This will go a long way toward stabilizing your reputation with cardholders and banks, and help repair your relationship with payment processors.”

 Avoid partnering with payment service providers

-Payment service providers, such as Stripe and Square, have become an increasingly popular payment processing solution due to their simplicity and speed with which they allow you to being accepting payments.
+Payment service providers, such as Stripe and Square, have become an increasingly popular payment processing solution due to their simplicity and speed with which they allow you to begin accepting payments.
 But that speed sometimes comes at a high cost.
 Many payment service providers immediately approve merchants to begin processing, only to review their application after the fact.
 When the review is finally conducted, sometimes months later, they may reject an application for a variety of reasons.
-In such event, the termination of your Stripe account may land you on the MATCH list and/or TMF, all because the company didn’t perform its due diligence upfront.
+In such an event, the termination of your Stripe account may land you on the MATCH list and/or TMF, all because the company didn’t perform its due diligence upfront.

 How to Check if You Are on the MATCH List

-If a financial entity feels it has reason to add a merchant to the list, it must do so within five days of the associated event.
-In most cases, TMF merchants won’t even know if they are on the list.
-The best way to find this out is to contact the company that terminated your merchant account to ask them if they put your name on the list, as well as how you can rectify the problem.
+In most cases, however, merchants won’t even know they’ve been added.
+The best way to find out is to contact the payment processor or acquiring bank that terminated your account to ask whether your business was placed on the list, and, if so, how you can rectify the issue.

 How to Get off the MATCH List

-If, for example, a merchant is added for reason code 12—Noncompliance with PCI data security standards—they may be removed once they achieve compliance.
+If, for example, a merchant is added for reason code 12, Noncompliance with PCI data security standards, they may be removed once they achieve compliance.
 However, a merchant must wait roughly five years to get off the list for all other violations unless it was added by mistake.

 Note: Only the processor who placed your business on the MATCH list can take you off of it.